 FBS ADs urge college football reform, but not NCAA breakaway

-WASHINGTON (AP) The athletic directors who lead the schools that play Division I college football at the highest level want the sport to continue be governed by the NCAA - if that governance can be streamlined.
+WASHINGTON — The athletic directors who lead the schools that play Division I college football at the highest level want the sport to continue to be governed by the NCAA – if that governance can be streamlined.

 LEAD1, an association of Football Bowl Subdivision ADs, convened 105 of its 131 members Wednesday for a meeting that focused mostly on how best to govern major college football.